telerik/kendo-ui-core/docs/aspnet-mvc/helpers/radiobutton/overview.md

 ### Enable and Disable Buttons

 The business logic of an application often requires a certain radio button to be temporarily enabled or disabled.
-The RadioButton can be configured to be initially disabled via its `.Enable()` setting.
-The widget can also be disabled or enabled at any time with jQuery.
+The RadioButton can be configured to be initially disabled through its `.Enable()` setting.
+The widget can also be enabled or disabled at any time by using jQuery.

-The example below demonstrates how to use `.Enable()`.
+The example below demonstrates how to use the `.Enable()` configuration option.

 ###### Example